steelgit/icarus_pi/README.md

 ### Electrical

+The thing that we would like to improve upon in the future would be to simplify our electrical design.
+Our design greatly exceeds what was needed for the project, in terms of things like processing power and battery life.
+This is beneficial because we could easily integrate more features or sensors into the base design without worrying too much about power considerations or having to swap out the batteries too often.
+However, this also made the design take longer to assemble, which was detrimental to our objectives since we wanted to focus more on the software side of this project.

 The switches were a nice addition, however, they could be removed to simplify the power and ground connections.
 Since the battery connectors are easily accessible, the system can be quickly de-energized without switches by simply disconnecting the connectors.
-There were also a couple of instances where wires had to be spliced 3 or more times and soldering these splices was a little finicky given
+There were also a couple of instances where wires had to be spliced 3 or more times.
+Creating these splices took us a little longer than initially expected, so using terminal blocks for connections instead of solder could make the assembly process quicker.
+Smaller milli-amp hour batteries could also be used to save on cost.

+The biggest electrical change we would make would be to switch out our microcontrollers.
+Having the processing power of the Raspberry Pi and the Jetson Nano was nice, however, we could have accomplished everything we did with an Arduino and either a Raspberry Pi or Jetson Nano.
+The Arduino would control our motors and the rest of the processing would be offloaded onto the other microcontroller.

 <br />